wikimedia/wikimedia-discovery-relevanceForge/README.md

 `relevancyRunner.py` parses the `.ini` file (see below), manages configuration, runs the queries against the Elasticsearch cluster and outputs the results, and then delegates diffing the results to the `jsonDiffTool` specified in the `.ini` file, and delegated the final report to the `metricTool` specified in the `.ini` file.
 It also archives the original queries and configuration (`.ini` and JSON `config` files) with the Rel Forge run output.

 The `jsonDiffTool` is implemented as `jsondiff.py`, "a somewhat smarter search result JSON diff tool".
 This version does an automatic alignment at the level of results pages (matching pagIds), munges the JSON results, and does a structural diff of the results.
 Structural elements that differ are marked as differing (yellow highlight), but no details are given on the diffs (i.e., only binary diffing of leaf nodes of the JSON structure).
 Changes in position from the baseline to delta are marked (e.g., ↑1 (light green) or ↓2 (light red)).
 New items are bright green and marked with "\*".
 Lost items are bright red and marked with "·".
-Clicking on an item number will display the item in the baseline and delta sife-by-side.
+Clicking on an item number will display the item in the baseline and delta side-by-side.
 Diffing results with explanations (i.e., using `--explain` in the `searchCommand`) is currently *much* slower, so don't enable that unless you are going to use it.

 The `metricTool` is implemented as `relcomp.py`, which generates an HTML report comparing two Relevance Forge query runs.
 A number of metrics are defined, including generic metrics based on number of results provided and top-N diffs (sorted or not).
 Adding and configuring these metrics can be done in `main`, in the array `myMetrics`.
 Examples of queries that change from one run to the next for each metric are provided, with links into the diffs created by `jsondiff.py`.